selvianamutik/moonstrike/MOONSTRIKE_AGENTS.md

 - Contact System Admin help link
 - Security badges: 2FA Protected · SSL Encrypted

+**Admin account creation rules:**
+- Admin accounts are **never self-registered**.
+There is no public admin registration page.
+- The first admin account is seeded directly into Supabase (via Supabase dashboard or a protected one-time script).
+- After that, only existing admins can create new admin accounts from `/admin/users/new`.
+- Admin accounts live in a **separate Supabase Auth instance** from storefront customers.

+**2FA — email OTP on first login:**
+- On first login (or any new device), Supabase sends a one-time passcode to the admin's email
+- Admin enters the OTP to complete login
+- Implemented via Supabase's built-in email OTP — no third-party 2FA app required
-**Rules:** 2FA enforced for all accounts.
-Failed logins logged to Audit Logs.
-Session timeout after inactivity (configurable in Settings).
+- Failed logins logged to Audit Logs.
+Session timeout after inactivity (default: 8 hours, configurable in Settings).

 ---